Fourth person from quarantined ship dies as Japan plans new measures - France 24

 Tokyo (AFP)

-A fourth person has died in Japan after becoming ill aboard a coronavirus-stricken cruise ship, local media reported Tuesday, as the government unveiled a new policy to tackle the outbreak.
+A fourth person died Tuesday in Japan after becoming ill aboard a coronavirus-stricken cruise ship, a government official said, as authorities vowed new measures to fight the outbreak.

 Nearly 700 people on board the Diamond Princess, which spent two weeks quarantined off Japan, have so far tested positive for the virus.

-Four people who were hospitalised after being taken off the ship have died, the latest a man in his 80s, according to local media.
+Four people who were hospitalised after being taken off the ship have died, the latest a Japanese male passenger in his 80s, a health ministry official said.

-The Yomiuri Shimbun daily said the man had tested positive for the new coronavirus and died of pneumonia.
-The health ministry did not immediately respond to a request for comment on the reports.
+The Tokyo resident tested positive for the new coronavirus and died of pneumonia, the ministry official said without making a direct link with the new virus.

 Three others, all Japanese, have so far died after becoming sick on the ship.
 Two were confirmed to have the new coronavirus, while the health ministry declined to comment on the diagnosis of the third.

-Japan has come under increasing pressure over its handling of the ship, particularly after it emerged that some passengers allowed to disembark after testing negative were subsequently diagnosed with the virus.
+Japan has come under increasing pressure over its handling of the vessel, particularly after it emerged that some passengers allowed to disembark after testing negative were subsequently diagnosed with the virus.

 Some of the disembarking passengers were not even tested during the quarantine period, the health ministry has acknowledged.